AIA, LEED AP BD+C

 “Thoughtful design can have transformative impacts on the way that we live and work and play.
 I’m excited to be a part of a team chasing how we can shape the built environment to improve health outcomes.
 When I’m not doing that, you can find me logging some long miles on the bike.”

-With more than a decade of architectural experience, PJ brings a deep knowledge of healthcare design principles and a passion for the patient experience.
+With almost 20 years of architectural experience, PJ brings a deep knowledge of healthcare design principles and a passion for the patient experience.
 As one of our healthcare practice leaders, he understands that smart planning promotes operational efficiencies.
 He uses LEAN principles skillfully to guide teams as they envision next-generation care strategies.
-During projects, PJ works develops innovative systems and cohesive team building strategies to achieve high-quality outcomes.
+During projects, PJ develops innovative systems and cohesive team building strategies to achieve high-quality outcomes.

 AIA, LEED AP